- What test(s) should I order? What should I order if I have a certain condition?

 Can I order tests on my minor child?

-Yes, you may order tests on your child if you are the parent or legal guardian.
+Yes, you may order tests on your child if you are the child's parent.
 You must accompany the minor child and be present when the specimen is drawn.
+See "How do I get results on a minor?" for more details.

 Can I order the tests STAT?